 The behaviour of real wages over the business cycle is critical to understanding the mechanisms that drive employment and output fluctuations.
-The procyclicality or otherwise of real wages was the subject of considerable debate following the publication of Keynes's General Theory, and it remains controversial.
-In this paper, we develop a model that has implications for the cyclicality of real wages and for output volatility, but we emphasize asymmetric wage responses to different phases of the business cycle.
-Our model exhibits partial "equal treatment" - the wages of new hires are equal to those of incumbent workers, but only in recessions.
-Equality arises in order to eliminate job insecurity.
+The procyclicality or otherwise of real wages was the subject of considerable debate following the publication of Keynes's General Theory, and it remains controversial.1 In this paper, we develop a model that has implications for the cyclicality of real wages and for output volatility, but we emphasize asymmetric wage responses to different phases of the business cycle.
+Our model has partial "equal treatment" - the wages of new hires are constrained not to be below those of existing employees.
+This no-undercutting constraint binds in recessions.
 The implication is that if there is a reason for ongoing wages to be rigid - here, risk aversion - this will be transmitted to new hires' wages.
 The latter is important for employment fluctuations, as wages are allocative in our base model.